ethereum/ethereum-org-website/src/content/nft/index.md

 Secure meaning no one can copy/paste your NFT or steal it.

 These qualities of Ethereum makes digitally owning unique items and getting a fair price for your content possible.
-Ethereum protects the assets using a decentralized consensus mechanism called ['proof-of-stake'](/developers/docs/consensus-mechanisms/pos).
-This is a low carbon consensus mechanism that is also considered more secure than the energy-intensive alternative, ['proof-of-work'](/developers/docs/consensus-mechanisms/pow).
+Ethereum protects the assets using a decentralized consensus mechanism which involves ['proof-of-stake'](/developers/docs/consensus-mechanisms/pos).
+This is a low carbon method to determine who can add a block of transactions to the chain, and is considered more secure than the energy-intensive alternative, ['proof-of-work'](/developers/docs/consensus-mechanisms/pow).
 NFTs have been associated with high energy expenditure because Ethereum used to be secured using proof-of-work.
 This is no longer true.

 #### Minting NFTs {#minting-nfts}